microsoft/TaskWeaver/website/docs/docker.md

 # Run TaskWeaver in Docker Container

-In this document, we will show you how to use Docker container to run TaskWeaver.
+In this document, we will show you how to run TaskWeaver using the All-in-One Docker Image.
+Please note that the All-in-One Docker Image is for development and testing purposes only.

 ## Prerequisites
 You need to have Docker installed on your machine.